 Whether you store your leftover green bean casserole in the refrigerator or freezer, there are some things you should keep in mind when it’s time to reheat it.

-- If your casserole was in the refrigerator, make sure all the different ingredients present in it come down to room temperature before you mix them with your cheese sauce.
+- If your green bean casserole was in the refrigerator, make sure all the different ingredients present in it come down to room temperature before you mix them with your cheese sauce.

 - Generally, the slower the casserole heats up, the more delicious it’s going to be.
 This is because heating it slowly will ensure everything is hot and there are no cold spots.
 This is why it’s better to opt for the reheat setting instead of high power.